affinity-engine/ember-theater-web/markdown/en/learn/director/scenes.md

     this.sound('beach-theme', { loop: true });
     // fadeIn the beach backdrop
     await this.backdrop('beach-day');
-     // move Bebe onto the screen, 30% of the screen width from the left this.character('bebe', { left: '30%' }, { duration: 1000 });
+     // move Bitsy onto the screen, 30% of the screen width from the left this.character('bitsy', { left: '30%' }, { duration: 1000 });
-     // move Blixie onto the screen, 30% of the screen width from the right this.character('blixie', { left: ['70%', '100%'] }, { duration: 1000 });
+     // move Emma onto the screen, 30% of the screen width from the right this.character('emma', { left: ['70%', '100%'] }, { duration: 1000 });
-    // Bebe talks
+    // Bitsy talks
-    await this.text('bebe', 'It is so beautiful!');
+    await this.text('bitsy', 'It is so beautiful!');
-    // Blixie responds
+    // Emma responds
-    await this.text('blixie', 'Uh-huh.');
+    await this.text('emma', 'Uh-huh.');

     // transition to the next scene
     this.transitionToScene('director/scenes');